- Asked by: Elaine Murray, MSP for Dumfries, Scottish Labour

 Answer

-The Energy Assistance Package (EAP) is a holistic approach to tackling fuel poverty that addresses both the home and householder and includes services to maximise income, reduce fuel bills and improve energy efficiency.
+Unlike the central heating programme, the Energy Assistance Package is a holistic approach to tackling fuel poverty that addresses both the home and householder and includes services to maximise income, reduce fuel bills and improve energy efficiency.
 Stage 4 of the package offers a menu of enhanced physical measures to groups most likely to be fuel poor including central heating.